xiaohanyu/spellbook-of-modern-webdev/README.md

 * This document originated from a bunch of most commonly used links and learning resources I sent to every new web developer on our full-stack web development team.
 * What I'm doing in this document now is trying to provide the __complete view angle__ of __modern web (app or page) development ruled by JavaScript__, reflect __technological advance__ and help developers to __acquire APIs, libraries, tools, services, best practices and learning resource__ which are __not outdated__ and __most commonly used__.
 * I hope this document can __help one developer to have more power to do much more and much better__, just __like a spellbook does in fantasy worlds__.
-* The JS/web technology is like [an ocean of stuff you don’t know](https://medium.com/javascript-scene/why-im-thankful-for-js-fatigue-i-know-you-re-sick-of-those-words-but-this-is-different-296fae0c888f).
-Simply collecting more stuff or composing dozens of "awesome lists" into a single one will only exacerbate the [Javascript Fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4).
+* The JS/web technology is like [~~an ocean of stuff you don’t know~~](https://medium.com/javascript-scene/why-im-thankful-for-js-fatigue-i-know-you-re-sick-of-those-words-but-this-is-different-296fae0c888f).
+Simply collecting more stuff or composing dozens of "awesome lists" into a single one will only exacerbate the [~~Javascript Fatigue~~](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4).
 So this document must __stay lean__ and focus on __the most frequent problems__ and __the most commonly used stuff__.
 * So for each problem domain and each technology, I try my best to pick only __one or a few__ links.
 * Which link belongs to "not outdated and most commonly used stuff" is not only decided by __clear trends__, __empirical observation__, and __working experience__, also by __public data__ and __web scraping scripts__.
 * __The npm package statistics (like download count) are given more weight than Github repo statistics (like starring data)__ because npm statistics can better reflect the actual usage and popularity.